Bosnian War: 1993

 On 7 January 1993, Orthodox Christmas Day, 8th Operational Unit Srebrenica, a unit of the ARBiH under the command of Naser Orić, attacked the village of Kravica near Bratunac.
 46 Serbs died in the attack: 35 soldiers and 11 civilians.
 119 Serb civilians and 424 Serb soldiers died in Bratunac during the war.
 Republika Srpska claimed that the ARBiH forces torched Serb homes and massacred civilians.
-However, this could not be independently verified during the ICTY trials, which concluded that many homes were already previously destroyed and that the siege of Srebrenica caused hunger, forcing Bosniaks to attack nearby Serb villages to acquire food and weapons to survive.
-In 2006, Orić was found guilty by the International Criminal Tribunal for the former Yugoslavia (ICTY) on the charges of not preventing murder of Serbs, but was subsequently acquitted of all charges on appeal.
+However, this could not be verified during the ICTY trials, which concluded that many homes were already destroyed and that the siege of Srebrenica caused hunger, forcing Bosniaks to attack nearby Serb villages to acquire food to survive.
+In 2006, Orić was found guilty by the ICTY on the charges of not preventing murder of Serbs, but was acquitted of all charges on appeal.

 On 8 January 1993, Serb forces killed the deputy prime minister of the RBiH Hakija Turajlić after stopping the UN convoy transporting him from the airport.
 On 16 January 1993, soldiers of the ARBiH attacked the Bosnian Serb village of Skelani, near Srebrenica.
 69 people were killed, 185 were wounded.
 Among the victims were 6 children.

-A number of peace plans were proposed by the UN, the United States, and the European Community (EC), but they had little impact on the war.
+Peace plans were proposed by the UN, US and European Community (EC), but they had little impact on the war.
 These included the Vance-Owen Peace Plan, revealed in January 1993.
-The plan was presented by the UN Special Envoy Cyrus Vance and EC representative David Owen.
+The plan was presented by UN Special Envoy Cyrus Vance and EC representative David Owen.
 It envisioned Bosnia and Herzegovina as a decentralised state with ten autonomous provinces.

-On 22 February 1993, the United Nations Security Council passed Resolution 808 that decided "that an international tribunal shall be established for the prosecution of persons responsible for serious violations of international humanitarian law".
-On 15–16 May, the Vance-Owen peace plan was rejected on a referendum.
+On 22 February 1993, the United Nations Security Council passed Resolution 808 "that an international tribunal shall be established for the prosecution of persons responsible for serious violations of international humanitarian law".
+On 15–16 May, the Vance-Owen peace plan was rejected in a referendum.
 The peace plan was viewed by some as one of the factors leading to the escalation of the Croat–Bosniak conflict in central Bosnia.

-On 25 May 1993 the International Criminal Tribunal for the former Yugoslavia (ICTY) was formally established by Resolution 827 of the United Nations Security Council.
-On 31 March 1993, the United Nations Security Council issued Resolution 816, calling on member states to enforce a no-fly zone over Bosnia-Herzegovina.
+On 31 March 1993, the Security Council issued Resolution 816, calling on member states to enforce a no-fly zone over Bosnia-Herzegovina.
 On 12 April 1993, NATO commenced Operation Deny Flight to enforce this no-fly zone.
+On 25 May 1993 the International Criminal Tribunal for the former Yugoslavia (ICTY) was formally established by United Nations Security Council Resolution 827.

 In late July, representatives of Bosnia's three warring factions entered into a new round of negotiations.
-On 20 August, UN mediators Thorvald Stoltenberg and David Owen, showed a map that would set the stage for Bosnia to be partitioned into three ethnic states.
-Bosnian-Serbs would be given 52 percent of Bosnia's territory, Muslims would be given 30 percent and Bosnian-Croats would receive 18 percent.
+On 20 August, UN mediators Thorvald Stoltenberg and David Owen, showed a map that would set the stage for Bosnia to be partitioned into 3 ethnic states.
+Bosnian-Serbs would be given 52% of Bosnia's territory, Muslims 30% and Bosnian-Croats 18%.
 Alija Izetbegović rejected the plan on 29 August.